 Terrance Guardipee, Blackfeet Ledger Artist

 Terrance is an enrolled member of the Blackfeet Nation of Montana, and illustrates his personal experience of Blackfeet culture in combination with his educational experience in his artwork.
-Terrance was raised in the Blackfeet homeland in northern Montana, and as a result, the cultural life and history of the Blackfeet people became a foundational part of Terrance’s identity.
-Moreover, Terrance regularly participates in the traditional Blackfeet ceremonies often depicted in his artwork.
-Terrance’s understanding and personal knowledge of authentic Blackfeet history and traditional culture is expressed in his work.
+He was raised in the Blackfeet homeland in northern Montana, and as a result, the cultural life and history of the Blackfeet people became a foundational part of Terrance’s identity.
+He regularly participates in the traditional Blackfeet ceremonies often depicted in his artwork.
+His understanding and personal knowledge of authentic Blackfeet history and traditional culture is expressed in his work.

 Terrance lived in Montana until he attended the Institute of American Indian Arts located in Santa Fe, New Mexico, where he studied two-dimensional arts.
-His educational experience at IAIA enabled Terrance to incorporate the contemporary color palette he is known for in a manner that is consistent with Blackfeet tradition.
-Presently, Terrance resides in Seattle, Washington.
+His educational experience at IAIA enabled him to incorporate the contemporary color palette he is known for in a manner that is consistent with Blackfeet tradition.
+Presently, he resides near Seattle, Washington.

 The innovation Terrance has demonstrated in his artwork is recognized by numerous museums, prominent Indian art markets, and private collectors alike.
-Terrance’s work is featured in the permanent collections of prestigious institutions such as the Smithsonian Institute, the Gene Autry Museum, the Hood Museum at Dartmouth College, and the Museum of Natural History in Hanover, Germany.
-Furthermore, Terrance was the featured artist at the National Museum of the American Indian in 2007, and was selected to create an image for The Trail of Painted Ponies at the 2008 50th Anniversary Heard Museum Indian Art Market.
-In addition, at the 2008 Santa Fe Indian Art Market, Terrance was awarded first place in his category and best of division.
-In recognition of the ledger art style, the Santa Fe Indian Art Market has established a category specifically for ledger artists, and Terrance has placed first in this category since its commencement in 2009.
+His work is featured in the permanent collections of prestigious institutions such as the Smithsonian Institute, the Gene Autry Museum, the Hood Museum at Dartmouth College, and the Museum of the American Indian.

 The leading institutions in the Native art community consistently acknowledge Terrance’s innovative incorporation of authentic Blackfeet images into his own contemporary form of art.